o7raven/http-server/README.md

+(Due to the workload I am forced to put this project on hold for a while, but I will definitely come back to it and make it usable)
 # HTTP Server in C

 Simple HTTP Server coded in C using winsocks.
 So far only usable for absolute basic needs.
 No support for UNIX compiling yet.